 Choosing health via food – in detail

 If you put your health first, then weight loss is merely a side effect.
 The goal is to improve digestion.
 For health, and longevity, again the key concept is first to find or develop eating habits that are healthy for you.
 When you truly listen to your body, you receive messages that indicate what foods are healthy for you or not.
 These may or may not be healthy for your friend, family member, or neighbor.

 The difference with the ideas, methods, and recipes of this site is that you can eat as much as you want without counting calories.
 You can still gain health, live longer, and reach a healthy weight.
-This process begins in the mind.
+This process begins in the mind – for health.
 It continues with a permanent change of eating habits – for your health.

-Regarding health via food, my intention is to publish independently and freely in the vegan-paleo question.
+Regarding health via food, my intention is to publish independently and freely on the vegan-paleo question.
 I tend to follow paleo eating habits myself, but I recognize that these eating habits are not healthy for everybody.
 Some people, possibly most of all those with blood types A and AB, may be healthy by being vegan or at least eating no red meat.
 Other people, possibly most all those with blood type O or B, may be healthy by eating small portions of eggs, fish, or meat occasionally.
 This article is to present specific ideas for health via food and not to offer individual advice.

 Veganism can be very healthy, even therapeutic, for some people, but not all vegans are in good health.
 Some vegans are gaunt, scrawny, lethargic, and almost emaciated, with sagging skin, sallow faces, and baggy eyes.
 Many also have uncomfortable digestion.
 Ask them.
 Tofu, peanuts, beans, lentils, chickpeas, quinoa, and cereals can be healthy sources of protein for many people, but not for everybody.
 Could the blood type be a factor?